Extending God's Kingdom

 Education, Encounter, and Engagement

 We must be attentive to the words of Christ and the Church's rich tradition of social teaching in order to live out our mission.
-One of the roles of Lakeshore Academy for the New Evangelization (LANE), a new parish initiative for adult catechesis, will be to educate the parish on the social teaching of the Church through classes and seminars.
+One of the roles of Lakeshore Academy for the New Evangelization (LANE), an initiative for adult catechesis, is to educate the parish on the social teaching of the Church through classes and seminars.

 In order to love our neighbors, we must first encounter them.
 One way that Our Lady of the Lake will continue to foster such encounters is our ongoing partnership with our sister parish in Haiti.

 Our Lady of the Lake will also create more meaningful opportunities for parishioners to participate in mission activities.
 This includes speaking on and mobilizing around social issues under the leadership of our pastor and guided by the priorities of our bishop.